 |Figure 19 - Connect the text view's delegate property to the WriteReviewViewController.|

 Kicking the Tires!

-Now we're ready to kick the tires and see how our changes work.
+Now you're ready to kick the tires and see how the changes you made work.

 - Type text into the App Name text field first, and then type in the text view afterwards.
 Notice as soon as you type the first character into the text view, the Share button is enabled!

 - Try deleting all the characters in one of the controls and then the other to see the Share button get enabled and disabled.

 Growing the Pearl

 If you were building this app for a client, you might show them the app to get some feedback after adding this new functionality.
 At this point, what if the sponsor tells you a zero star rating is not acceptable (just as in the App Store)?
 Now you need to change the app to ensure the Share button is not enabled until a rating is selected.

 I'd like you to think about what you would have to do if you had simply copied the code that checked for an empty text field and text view from the appNameChanged: method and pasted it into the textViewDidChange: method.
 Now you would have two places where you would have to add code that checks if the user selected a rating for the app!
 This is not the kind of app you want to create.
 It is far better to do what we have done in this post and create a separate method that can be called from the appNameChanged: and textViewDidChange: methods, because there is only one place where we have to change the code.